sean-m-sullivan/ansiblefest2022_configuration_as_code/task1.md

 Create a file `group_vars/all/ah_ee_list.yml` where we will create a list called `ee_list` that has 4 variables per item which are:

-- `ee_name` this is required and will be what the EE image will be called
+- `name` this is required and will be what the EE image will be called
 - `bindep` this is any system packages that would be needed
 - `python` these are any python modules that need to be added through pip (excluding ansible)
 - `collections` any collections that you would like to be built into your EE image